This is Part I in our heterogeneity article series.

 With a truly distributed, web-scale, shared-nothing software architecture, heterogeneous clusters of Cohesity deliver these benefits to your organization:

 With expanded flexibility in how you deploy Cohesity software on certified hardware from different vendors and across form factors and generations, today your organization can move forward, faster toward a heterogeneous future that best addresses your use-case requirements.
-Stay tuned for Part II to learn how our heterogeneous capabilities are going to get even better!
+Read Part II to learn how our heterogeneous capabilities get even better!